daha/breeze/README.md

   <dd>the term must be a tuple and the tuple will be sent to the
-  worker corresponding to the first element, if it is the first message with this specific value of the first element a new worker will be started.</dd>
+  worker corresponding to the first element, if it is the first message with this specific value of the first element a new worker will be started.
+The number of workers for the target must be dynamic.</dd>
 </dl>

-Below is a example topology where entity "one" is a genrating worker and has 1 worker and it send the emitted terms to all workers of entity "two".
+Below is a example topology where entity "one" is a generating worker and has 1 worker and it send the emitted terms to all workers of entity "two".
 Entity "two" is a processing worker with 2 workers and it sends its emitted tuples randomly to one of the "three" workers.